lyz-code/blue-book/docs/task_workflows.md

 * Do the month plan review:
     * Check the objectives you had and how many you meet, adding notes on your progress.
-    * Analyze what to do with the new objectives, adding them to the year plan
+    * Analyze what to do with the new objectives, adding them to the trimester plan
 * Do the month's planning:
     * Review the yearly plan if you have it.
     * Decide which big tasks you want to work on